SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 ## Introduction - Motivation

 With the [k8s-cluster-api-provider][k8s-api], the SCS provides a tool to generate and manage k8s clusters on top of its OpenStack IAAS infrastructure.
 As part of the application, [Sonobuoy][sonobuoy] is used as a test suite to execute the official [Kubernetes e2e tests][k8s-e2e-tests].
 Future and existing conformance tests derived from SCS standards are perhaps part of these tests and could therefore be provided by running the integrated [Sonobuoy e2e test plugin][e2e test plugin].

 Apart from running the Kubernetes e2e tests, Sonobuoy also allows users to write their own tests and apply them as a self-managed [plugin][sonobuoy-plugin-docu].
 All tests not provided by the [e2e test plugin][e2e test plugin] could therefore be written by the respective SCS teams responsible for the standards or tests and then be made executable with Sonobuoy.
 Hence, Sonobuoy could provide both a pre-done test suite and a framework to write additional conformance tests required for SCS.

 ### Short Sonobuoy Introduction

 The main objective of [Sonobuoy plugins][sonobuoy-plugin-docu] is to present test results in a consolidated way.
 To do this, Sonobuoy integrates the test into a pod, which is then applied to the K8s cluster under test.
 A Sonobuoy worker supervises this pod and forwards all test results to the aggregator module.
 It does this by waiting for a specific "Done" file to be created.
 Once this file is recognized, the worker forwards the results to the aggregator, using a predefined location for the results file within a folder, as seen in following image:
 ![image search api](https://sonobuoy.io/img/plugin-contract.png)

 In order to use the existing conformance tests as a Sonobuoy plugin, a wrapper around the individual test scripts would be required.
 This wrapper would need to have the following effects:

 * Gathers all test results and provides them in the results file
 * Run tests in sequence and signal the worker when it is finished by generating a "done" file

 Apart from providing the test results, a plugin container must also forward the status of each test by setting a status flag in the results file.
 Additionally, the tests would need to be able to run inside a pod in the K8s cluster under test.

 ## Design Considerations

 There are different approaches to create a Sonobuoy plugin, which are discussed below in order to find a best practice for the SCS project.
 The documented approaches show one example each in order to give a better representation to the reader.

 Sonobuoy provides plugin examples in the repository <https://github.com/vmware-tanzu/sonobuoy-plugins>, which are referenced throughout this section.

-### _Option 1_ GO [1]: Pick framework from the Sonobuoy plugin examples
+### _Option 1_ Go approach 1: Pick framework from the Sonobuoy plugin examples

 The seemingly most interesting plugin is the [e2e-skeleton][e2e-skel], which uses the [kubernetes-sigs/e2e-framework][e2e-frame].
 The [kubernetes-sigs/e2e-framework][e2e-frame] is a stand-alone project that is separate from the official [Kubernetes e2e tests][k8s-e2e-tests].
 The framework provides proper documentation as well as helper functions that abstract client functionalities, similar to those found in "kubernetes/kubernetes/test/e2e/framework" repository.

-As mentioned in the [motivation][e2e-frame-motivation] of the [e2e-framework][e2e-frame], the project was created to circumvent the disadvantages of
-[kubernetes' own e2e-tests][k8s-e2e-tests], which are described in more detail in the [goals][e2e-frame-goals].
+As mentioned in the [motivation][e2e-frame-motivation] of the [e2e-framework][e2e-frame], the project was created to circumvent the disadvantages of [kubernetes' own e2e-tests][k8s-e2e-tests], which are described in more detail in the [goals][e2e-frame-goals].

 PROS: